S

 Although his first and hit versions are similar, they are two distinct recordings with different second verses.

 Bang Records head Bert Berns balked at issuing "Shilo," thinking this song about Neil's imaginary childhood friend (not a dog) wasn't commercial enough.
 This prompted Diamond to leave the label for Uni Records.
-Following Berns' death in late 1967, the first "Shilo" was released as a 45, then what became the hit version was issued in early 1970.
+The first "Shilo" 45 was released though around September, 1967.
+Berns died in December that year, then what became the hit version was issued in early 1970.

 art